section-engineering-education/engineering-education/content/articles/core-concepts-of-django-to-master/index.md

 ## Key Take Aways

-By the end of this article, readers will have knowledge about the following topics:
+By the end of this article, readers would have knowledge about the following topics:

 1. Django Projects Structure
 2. How url routing works in Django